Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Introduction

-In Fig. \ref{fig:framework}, the flexibility of individual DERs is first collected by their aggregators, who compensate DER users for activating their flexibility through contracts.
-Aggregators then calculate their aggregated flexibility and associated costs to bid in the distribution system's flexibility market.
-The flexibility market is cleared by the DSO based on the price signals from the TSO and the bids from aggregators.
-The DSO then allocates the obtained revenue from the transmission level to aggregators.
+This paper considers the TSO-DSO coordination framework as depicted in Fig. \ref{fig:framework}.
+In this framework, the flexibility of individual DERs is first collected by the aggregators, who compensate the DER owners for activating their flexibility through contracts.
+Aggregators then calculate their aggregated flexibility and its associated costs to report to the DSO.
+The DSO coordinates the aggregators' flexibility in calculating the total power profile and ancillary service capacities based on the price signals from the TSO.
+The obtained revenues from the TSO are finally allocated to aggregators.
 This framework, or similar ones, can be found in many existing studies \cite{mousavi2021dso,zhang2022optimal,givisiez2020review,talaeizadeh2023prioritization}.
-Ensuring that the DSO is non-profit in the flexibility market is essential for the framework to attract aggregators to participate and operate sustainably.
-In another flexibility activation framework, the DSO calculates security restrictions for each aggregator, and aggregators directly participate in the transmission system operation under these restrictions \cite{nazir2021grid,ziras2019mid}.
+Ensuring that the DSO is non-profit in this process is essential for the framework to attract DER aggregators to participate and operate sustainably.

+In another TSO-DSO coordination framework, the DSO calculates security restrictions for each aggregator, and aggregators directly participate in the transmission system operation under these restrictions \cite{nazir2021grid,ziras2019mid}.
 This framework, however, leads to a potential conservativeness of each aggregator's flexibility due to insufficient coordination among aggregators.
-Therefore, this paper focuses on the market framework shown in Fig. \ref{fig:framework} that allows the DSO to coordinate aggregators to provide a larger total flexibility to the transmission system.
-Within this framework, the primary issue is how to formulate the aggregated flexibility and its associated price.
+Therefore, this paper focuses on the framework shown in Fig. \ref{fig:framework} that allows the DSO to coordinate aggregators to provide a larger total flexibility to the transmission system.
+Within this framework, the primary issue is how to model the aggregated flexibility and quantify its cost and value for the system.
+In subsequent text, unless specified, the term ``quantification'' refers to quantifying both the cost of flexibility and its value for the system.